Visa policy of Hong Kong: Unrestricted stay

-Visitor visa exemptions
+Visa exemption

+Ordinary passports

-Nationals of the following countries as well as Macau permanent residents can enter Hong Kong without a visa for tourism or business-related purposes.
+Citizens of the following countries and territories as well as Macau permanent residents may enter Hong Kong without a visa for business or tourist purposes.
 For business visits, they can undertake a limited range of business-related activities, namely "concluding contracts or submitting tenders, examining or supervising the installation/packaging of goods or equipment, participating in exhibitions or trade fairs (except selling goods or supplying services direct to the general public, or constructing exhibition booths), settling compensation or other civil proceedings, participating in product orientation, and attending short-term seminars or other business meetings".
 They are prohibited from taking up employment or study in the territory, or from "establishing or joining in any business".
 The last provision means that non-residents may not commence operating a business while in Hong Kong, and thus will be refused permission for business registration by the Inland Revenue Department unless it can be proven that the business began operation while they were outside of Hong Kong.
 However, the Companies Registry permits non-residents to incorporate limited liability companies and to be appointed as corporate directors (though not as corporate secretaries).